 The overview contains the following information:

-Anchor point (Document 1), paragraph, preview, second location (Document 2), paragraph, preview.
+Anchor point (Document/Memo 1), paragraph, preview, second location (Document/Memo 2), paragraph, preview.

 In other words, you see the document name, paragraph number, and a preview of each side of a link.
 Internal links are not hierarchical, meaning they don’t have a specific direction.
-A link from Point A to Point B is also a link from Point B to Point A. If you view all links from the whole paragraph, you will therefore see each link listed twice: once as Point A to Point B, and once as Point B to Point A.
+A link from Point A to Point B is also a link from Point B to Point A. You will therefore see each link listed twice: once as Point A to Point B, and once as Point B to Point A.

 In the Overview of Links, each type of link can be distinguished by the symbol that appears in the column on the far left: